OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 # Preparing Target Data

-MendelImpute accepts [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf) and [PLINK](https://www.cog-genomics.org/plink2/formats#bed) files (BGEN format is experimental).
+MendelImpute accepts [VCF](https://samtools.github.io/hts-specs/VCFv4.3.pdf) and [PLINK (.bed/.bim/.fam)](https://www.cog-genomics.org/plink2/formats#bed), and [BGEN](https://www.well.ox.ac.uk/~gav/bgen_format/) files.
 Please make sure the following are true:

 + VCF file ends in `.vcf` or `.vcf.gz` (phased or unphased and may contain missing data)
++ BGEN file ends in `.bgen` (if used to store haplotypes, all variants must be phased and non-missing).
 + For PLINK files, all trios (`.bim`, `.bed`, `.fam`) are present in the same directory
 + Each file contains only 1 (non-sex) chromosome
-+ Every record (SNP) is present in the reference panel.
++ Every record (SNP) in the imputation target is present in the reference panel.
 If this is untrue, you must [match markers in 2 VCF files](https://openmendel.github.io/VCFTools.jl/dev/man/conformgt/).
 + Given a SNP, its CHROM, POS, REF, and  ALT fields are the same in target data and reference panel.
 MendelImpute use SNP position internally to align markers.
-Note this is not explicitly checked.
 + The position of every SNP is unique: so multiallelic markers should be excluded instead of split (this requirement will eventually be lifted).

+    !!! note

+Currently only BGEN inputs support index files.
+Indexing support for VCF files coming soon...

 # Preparing Reference Haplotype Panel

-Reference samples must be in VCF (`.vcf` or `.vcf.gz`) format, be phased, and contain no missing genotypes.
-Reference VCF panels must be compressed into `.jlso` format first using the [compress_haplotypes](https://OpenMendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.compress_haplotypes) function.
+Reference samples must be in VCF (`.vcf` or `.vcf.gz`) or BGEN (`.bgen`) format, every record must be phased, and contain no missing genotypes.
+Reference panels must be compressed into `.jlso` format first using the [compress_haplotypes](https://OpenMendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.compress_haplotypes) function.
 One must specify `d`: the maximum number of unique haplotypes per window.
 Larger `d` slows down computation, but increases accuracy.
 For most purposes, we recommend $d \approx 1000$.

 # Detailed Example